vmware-archive/clarity/_documentation/dropdowns.md

 ###### .dropdown-menu:

 A required wrapper intended to contain the dropdown menu.
-Items in the menu should extend the `.dropdown-header` or `.dropdown-item` class. `.dropdown-divider` can be on a block element used to seperate item groups. `.active` class with `.dropdown-item` adds a different styling for selected elements.
-Add the `.disabled` class to dropdown items to style them as disabled.
+Items in the menu should extend the <code>.dropdown-header</code> or <code>.dropdown-item</code> class. <code>.dropdown-divider</code> can be on a block element used to seperate item groups. <code>.active</code> class with <code>.dropdown-item</code> adds a different styling for selected elements.
+Add the <code>.disabled</code> class to dropdown items to style them as disabled.

 ###### .open:

 A class to open the dropdown menu.
-Must be applied with `.dropdown`
+Must be applied with <code>.dropdown</code>

-The following classes when extended along with `.dropdown` will open the menu in the respective directions:
+The following classes when extended along with <code>.dropdown</code> will open the menu in the respective directions:

 {: .list }
 - .bottom-left